AutoScreencast/create-reagent-app/README.md

 This will compile the app in development mode, and watch for any changes in your code.
 Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

-This operation creates a `.shadow-cljs` folder in your project folder.

 #### Yarn